The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 # Contributing to The Grand Campaign
 The Grand Campaign is a deeply ambitious project that aims to completely change how the game works.
 The organization operates under a **high-trust open charter**, meaning that everyone is invited to contribute.\
-However, there are a few guidelines that need to be followed to ensure the project runs smoothly.
+However, there are a few guidelines that need to be followed to ensure the project runs smoothly and efficiently.
 ## GitHub Workflow
 The repository is separated into several branches, with each one serving a different purpose, to understand how the team works and manages the repository's workflow, we will explain the purpose of each branch.